-When applying specifically for this component of the STP program, the project sponsor should mark the appropriate box on the front page of the application and fill out the Resurfacing evaluation form.
+When applying specifically for this component of the STP program, the project sponsor should mark the appropriate box on the front page of the application.

-TA Funding Provisions
+TA-CR Funding Provisions

-The TA program will provide up to 80% (federal) of the construction or implementation cost of a project.
-The maximum amount of TA funds available per project is \$350,000.
-The applicant is required to provide a minimum of 20% (non-federal) of the construction or implementation cost.
+The TA and CR programs will provide up to 80% (federal) of the construction or implementation cost of a project.
+The maximum amount of TA or CR funds available per project is \$1,000,000.
+The applicant is required to provide a minimum of 20% (nonfederal) of the construction or implementation cost.
 The applicant is required to finance architectural/engineering plans, environmental assessment studies, right-of-way plans, right-of-way purchase and environmental remediation, if necessary.
 These costs cannot be credited toward the applicant's cost of the construction or implementation costs.
 Applicants providing greater than 20% local match for the construction/implementation phase will score bonus points in the overall ranking and scoring process.